 Sulfur dioxide and other light-colored aerosols reflect incoming sunlight back into space, effectively cooling Earth’s atmosphere.
 Black carbon, on the other hand, is a powerful warming agent, hundreds of times more efficient at turning sunlight into heat than the same amount of carbon dioxide.

-There is a way out of this weird trap we’ve set for ourselves.
 Scientists warn that emissions of sulfur dioxide and other light-colored particles have been “masking” the warming caused by carbon dioxide and other greenhouse gases to date.
 In fact, a study from 2008 estimated that 2.4° C (4.3° F) of warming is already locked into the climate system.
 We just haven’t felt it yet, thanks to all the light-reflecting pollution we’ve been churning out.

 As developing economies reduce sulfur emissions from coal burning, concentrations of light-colored particles in the atmosphere will decline.
 This means that proportionately more light will reach the Earth’s surface and get trapped as heat—resulting in a burst of accelerated warming, like a coiled spring being released.
 A study published last month predicts that the expected reduction in sulfur dioxide and other light-reflecting pollutants will be responsible for up to 40% of expected Arctic sea-ice melt by the end of this century.